What is Additive manufacturing or 3D printing?

 Photopolymerisation of Stereolithography Using Dynamic Finite Element

-The formulas and equations are explained in the “3D printing Python” tutorial video completely.
-Of course, you can apply your own equations and assumptions to calculate the elasticity.
+The equations and assumptions used to calculate the elasticity are explained in the “3D printing Python” tutorial video.
+Users can apply their own equations and assumptions if desired.

-Each use a unique variation of the Python code in this manner.
-The first session replicates the 3D printing of gear using a standardized model-specific version of the Python programming language.
-If you layer the model, all of the layers must match in order for it to be considered a uniform model.
-In this workshop, you only need to build one layer of your model in CAD software or Abaqus, then save it as a “igs” file.
-When you execute the code, you’ll then need to enter the file’s directory path and a few other parameters before waiting for the task to be finished.
+Each component utilizes a unique variation of the Python code.
+The first session involves replicating the 3D printing of a gear using a standardized, model-specific version of the Python programming language.
+To build the model, users only need to create one layer of the model in CAD software or Abaqus and save it as an “igs” file.
+When executing the code, users must enter the file’s directory path and a few other parameters before waiting for the task to complete.

 We can also use AM plug-in to simulate additive manufacturing or 3d printing FEM.
 If you are interested in having both methods, I recommend the “Additive Manufacturing or 3D Printing simulation in ABAQUS” package.